Light Drinks Can Increase Belly Fat

 If you’re a woman and you have begun to have problems with your bones, you should stop drinking carbonated drinks immediately.
 Light soft drinks are also linked to the wear down of bone mass and the loss of bone density, mostly in the hips.

 How can light soft drinks damage our heart?
 The risk of heart problems is evident from the moment this type of drink increases our bad cholesterol level and causes hypertension.

-Thus, remember, soft drinks are not good for your health, and never let yourself be deceived for the supposed benefits of light soft drinks: far from being helpful, they continue to be a risk.
+Thus, remember, soft drinks are not good for your health.
+Never let yourself be deceived for the supposed benefits of light soft drinks.
+Far from being helpful, they continue to be a risk.